shivy7777/california-housing-price-predictor/README.md

-## Before you read, this is a work in progress, so be aware it may not work a times.
+## Before you read, this is a work in progress, so be aware it may not work at times.